MicrosoftDocs/biztalk-docs/his/core/secure-deployment-of-the-ip-dlc-link-service2.md

 # Secure Deployment of the IP-DLC Link Service
 The IP-DLC link service takes advantage of the entire [!INCLUDE[hisHostIntServNoVersion](../includes/hishostintservnoversion-md.md)] secure deployment feature set, especially the following:

--   A typical IP-DLC link service deployment scenario may use Internet Protocol security (IPsec), a firewall, or a virtual private network (VPN) as a security barrier between the Host Integration Server computer and the remote node.
-(A VPN is advisable if the HPR/IP link spans an insecure IP network.)
+-   A typical IP-DLC link service deployment scenario may use Internet Protocol security (IPsec), a firewall, a virtual private network (VPN) or an Azure ExpressRoute circuit as a security barrier between the Host Integration Server computer and the remote node.
+(An Azure ExpressRoute circuit or a VPN are advisable if the HPR/IP link spans a potential insecure IP network.)

 -   Incoming frames from IP addresses that are not already defined in Host Integration Server are rejected.
 This isolates the main SNA node service from such attack.